Mysticz11/8-bit-CPU-Simulation/README.md

 ## Features

 - **Fetch-Decode-Execute Cycle**: Instructions are fetched from memory, decoded via opcode lookup, and executed.
-This follows the same fundamental cycle every CPU uses.
 - **Custom Assembler**: Translates human-readable assembly into machine code using a two-pass algorithm.
 First pass resolves label addresses, second pass generates bytecode.
 - **Label Support**: Write `JMP loop` instead of manually calculating `JMP 6`.
 The assembler handles address resolution automatically.
 - **Debugger**: Execute one instruction at a time, inspecting registers, flags, and memory state at each step.